 \subsection{The SUP-ROM approach}

 The first approach we followed is the SUP-ROM approach, first introduced in \cite{rozza2007stability} and explored in \cite{ballarin2015supremizer, stabile2018finite}, in which additional velocity modes are introduced.
-The method consists in computing the FOM solutions for different time instants $\{t_j\}_{j=1}^{N_T}$; each of the Full Order solution is called FOM shapshot.
+The method consists in computing the FOM solutions for different time instants $\{t_j\}_{j=1}^{N_T}$; each of the full order solutions is called FOM snapshot.

 The POD is applied to the FOM snapshot matrices